Philippines revises Covid-19 response amid biggest surge in cases

-MANILA - The Philippines is revising its testing, isolation and contact-tracing policies, as it continues to pivot towards a "living with Covid-19" approach amid an explosive outbreak of the highly transmissible Omicron variant of the coronavirus.
+The Philippines is revising its testing, isolation and contact-tracing policies as it continues to pivot towards a "living with Covid-19" approach amid an explosive outbreak of the highly transmissible Omicron variant of the coronavirus.

 "Blanket testing" is no longer the norm, as the government instead adopts "sentinel surveillance", said Dr Edsel Salvana, an epidemiologist and adviser to the Health Ministry.